johnhmacleod/waterworld/source/README.md

 1) The sketches that are loaded onto the ESP8266 boards

-2) The Node-Red flows that provide the dashboard and raise the maximo work orders
+2) The Node-Red flows that provide the dashboard and raise the maximo work orders (see the nodered folder for these)

 3) The maximo installation & helper app